phidatahq/phidata/cookbook/getting_started/README.md

 - Updates the Thai cooking expert with persistent storage
 - Shows how to save and retrieve agent state
 - Demonstrates session management and history
+- Runs a CLI application for an interactive chat experience

 Run this recipe using:
 ```bash